basho/basho_docs/source/languages/en/riak/cookbooks/Riak-Search---Querying.md

 ## Proximity Searches

 Proximity searching allows you to find terms that are within a certain number of words from each other.
-To specify a proximity seach, use the tilde argument on a phrase.
+To specify a proximity search, use the tilde argument on a phrase.

 For example: